fridamariejoergensen/CSS_project/content/text-analysis.md

 <p style="color:#0A5EA8;">Ravenclaw’s top 10 words include “luna”, “lockhart”, and “professor”.Luna was a Ravenclaw student, Gilderoy Lockhart was a former Ravenclaw student and Defense Against the Dark Arts professor at Hogwarts, and the word “Professor” may be associated with Ravenclaw due to the house’s reputation for valuing intelligence and academic achievement.</p>

-It is also possible to make individual wordclouds for the charecters.
-We have chosen to generate one for each of the charecters that are on the list of top 10 characters in term of in-degree in our network graph.
+It is also possible to make individual wordclouds for the characters.
+We have chosen to generate one for each of the characters that are on the list of top 10 characters in term of in-degree in our network graph.
 Because in-degree tends to be a good indication of importance, as it means a high number of incoming connections from other characters in the network.
 Showing that the character is popular and influential within the network.
 The individual wordclouds generally present the character's name as the biggest word, which makes sense as a name is a farily unique word that is not commonly used in other contexts.

 <table>
   <tr>